Support Library

 Dataset Requirements

-The requirements below are provided for training and test datasets.
+The requirements below are provided for training and test (holdout) datasets.
 Meeting these requirements will guarantee successful model training and prediction on the new data.
 We recommend using a text editor like Notepad++ to check the datasets.

 Requirements for training datasets